learn-co-curriculum/dsc-statistical-power/README.md

 ## Summary

-In this lesson, we discussed the idea of "statistical power" and how sample size, p_value and effect size impact the power of an experiment.
+In this lesson, you learned about the idea of "statistical power" and how sample size, p_value and effect size impact the power of an experiment.
 Remember, the power of a statistical test is the probability of rejecting the null hypothesis when it is indeed false.